pivot-access-ltd/bma-offline-docs/src/how-to-enable-tls-encryption-5116.md

 <a href="#heading--notifications"><h3 id="heading--notifications">Notifications</h3></a>

-When the specified number of days remain until certificate expiration (as defined in the notification reminder), all administrators will see the certificate expirationnotification.
+When the specified number of days remain until certificate expiration (as defined in the notification reminder), all administrators will see the certificate expiration notification.
 This notification is dismissible, but once it is dismissed, it won't appear again.

 A certificate expiration check runs every twelve hours.
 When the certificate has expired, the notification will change to “certificate has expired”.

-<a href="#heading--how-to-set-up-auto-renew-for-certificates"><h3 id="heading--how-to-set-up-auto-renew-for-certificates">How to set up auto-renew for certificates</h3></a>

-At the moment we don’t support automatic certificate renewal, because it depends on the PKI used at the organization level.
 [/tab]
 [tab version="v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages"]
 MAAS doesn't support TLS encryption natively.
 If you are not interested in [setting up an HAProxy](/t/how-to-enable-high-availability/5120#heading--load-balancing-with-haproxy-optional), you can enable TLS independently in the web server software (e.g. Apache, Nginx) which users access directly.
 The examples below explain how to create this configuration.